SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 ##### Notice on Sharing Client IDs

-For the attack to work, A-Config and H-Config need to share the same client ID during registration (precondition 3 in {{ConfigConfusionAttack}}).
-This can be the case, for example, if an attacker as an external developer, can control the client ID being used in A-Config in manual registration, or if the client uses dynamic registration to get assigned the same client ID as in H-Config, as detailed below.
+For the attack to work, A-Config and H-Config need to share the same client ID in client registration (precondition 3 in {{ConfigConfusionAttack}}).
+This can be the case, for example, if an end-user or external developer can control the client ID used in A-Config during manual registration, or if the client uses dynamic registration to get assigned the same client ID as in H-Config, as detailed below.

 When the client is designed to perform dynamic client registration once per client configuration, A-Config and H-Config could feasibly share the same client ID.
 Unlike the situation in {{AudienceInjection}}, since A-Config uses H-AS instead of A-AS, the attacker cannot directly control which client ID the authorization server assigns to A-Config.
-However, according to {{Section 3.2.1 of ?RFC7591}} (Client Information Response):
+However, according to the description of client_id returned in Client Information Response ({{Section 3.2.1 of ?RFC7591}}):

 client_id
 : OAuth 2.0 client identifier string.
 It SHOULD NOT be currently valid for any other registered client, though an authorization server MAY issue the same client identifier to multiple instances of a registered client at its discretion.